-Page 27 of 77 SPECIFICATION FOR GLUED LAMINATED SOFTWOOD TIMBER (C)
+SPECIFICATION FOR GLUED LAMINATED SOFTWOOD TIMBER (C)

-Glued laminated timber is to meet all provisions of Standard Specifications for Structural Glued Laminated Timber of Softwood Species (ANSI 117 published by the American Plywood Association (APA)), latest revision.
+Glued laminated timber is to meet all provisions of Standard Specifications for Structural Glued Laminated Timber of Softwood Species (AITC 117, published by the American Institute of Timber Construction), latest revision.
 Timbers are intended for wet use conditions.
-Wet use adhesives conforming to Structural Glued Laminated Timber (ANSI A190.1), latest edition, shall be used.
+Wet use adhesives conforming to Structural Glued Laminated Timber (ANSI/AITC A190), latest edition, shall be used.

 Timbers shall be fabricated with zero camber.
 All laminates are to be wane free.
-All loose knots, unsound knots, and knotholes on any face of laminations exposed to view shall be filled with industrial-grade epoxy.
+All loose knots, unsound knots, and knotholes on the wide face of laminations exposed to view shall be filled with epoxy.

-For 8 3⁄4" wide and narrower timbers, laminations shall all be one piece in width.
+For 8" wide and narrower timbers, laminations shall all be one piece in width.

 For wider timbers, exterior (top and bottom) laminates shall be one piece in width; or may consist of a maximum of two side-by-side edge bonded laminates.
 For interior layers, side-by-side laying of two laminates with maximum gap of 1/16" is acceptable.
-Furthermore, all interior laminates must also be edge glued along both interior edges.
 Joints shall be arranged such that the same joint position is not used in any of three successive layers and distances between joints in adjacent layers are maximized.
-Side-by-side laying of three or more laminates is not acceptable.
+Side-by-side laying of three or more laminates is not acceptable